 While stock transfer is available only at a higher-priced plan, its granular inventory management features—the ability to set unlimited variants, do product bundles, and group products—are extremely valuable for retail businesses.

 Additional inventory features include:

-- Purchase orders, purchase order receipts, supplier directory
+- Purchase orders with reference numbers, purchase order receipts, supplier directory

 - Granular inventory tracking

 - Stock by variant: Size, color, material, and more; assign unique SKUs to each